traefik/traefik/docs/content/middlewares/headers.md

 The  `accessControlAllowMethods` indicates which methods can be used during requests.

-### `accessControlAllowOrigin`
+### `accessControlAllowOriginList`

-The `accessControlAllowOrigin` indicates whether a resource can be shared by returning different values.
+The `accessControlAllowOriginList` indicates whether a resource can be shared by returning different values.

 A wildcard origin `*` can also be configured, and will match all requests.
 If this value is set by a backend server, it will be overwritten by Traefik

+This value can contains a list of allowed origins.

 More information including how to use the settings can be found on: